Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Machine Learning

+where the variance at time $t = 0$ is $\sigma_{min}$, defined to be the scale of noise in the data distribution, and the variance at time $t = T$ is $\sigma_{max}$, which sets the scale of the noise in the Gaussian random field.
+In general, we want to set $\sigma_{min}$ to be a reasonable lower bound for the noise we find and want to reconstruct in the data, and $\sigma_{max}$ to be comparable to the normalized pixel values of the images.
+A balance is to be found for the range of these variance bounds: a noising procedure with a small change in $\sigma$ may not learn the small-scale structures and desired accuracy in the data distribution, while a large change in $\sigma$ may not be able to learn the data distribution at all.

 Our diffusion model uses the Noise Conditional Score Network (NCSN++) architecture and a Variance-Exploding SDE sampling process \citep[VESDE, as described in appendix B of][]{Song_2021} to learn the conditional score of the distribution.
 The NSCN++ is a variant of RefineNet \citep[][]{Lin_2016}, a U-Net variant with instance normalization and dilated convolutions \citep[c.f.~][appendix A]{Song_2019}.
-For training, the model has 2 residual blocks per resolution, and $\sigma_{max} = 1$, the largest intensity of our images, and $\sigma_{min} = 0.001$, which sets the scale of the noise in our images.
+For training, the model has 2 residual blocks per resolution, $\sigma_{max} = 1$, and $\sigma_{min} = 0.001$.
+For sampling, the variance-exploding procedure has a drift term of $\bm{f} = 0$ and a diffusion term $g = \sqrt{d\sigma^2/dt}$.
 We use the implementation given by Alexendre Adam's repository \citep[e.g.][]{Adam_2022, Legin_2023} that can be found at this link: \href{https://github.com/AlexandreAdam/score_models}{https://github.com/AlexandreAdam/score\_models}.